-1.2 SCOPE
+1.2 SCOPE (Modified for PBA Officers and Detectives)

-All Police Captains are eligible to participate in this program.
-Employees must be "in good standing" with the City at the time of application and through the time of reimbursement in order to receive reimbursement through this program.
+Employees who are eligible to participate in this program are full time, non-probationary, employees covered under a PBA Collective Bargaining Agreement.
+Employees must be "in good standing" with the City at the time of application through the time of reimbursement in order to receive reimbursement through this program.